team-gsri/GsriModpackTools/.github/README.md

 ## How to use these scripts

 This project is a tool-pack composed of multiple scripts.
 These scripts are expected to be downloaded along our modpack using Arma3Sync.
-For details on how to do that, please refere to our website [https://www.gsri.team/jouer](https://www.gsri.team/jouer) (FR).
+For details on how to do that, please refere to [Groupe Special de Reconnaissance et d'intervention website](https://www.gsri.team/) (FR).

 ### `test-modpack.ps1`